A friend recently switched terminals and DM's. He has his DM's cell number, and she works on Saturdays!!

 Brush a Stop Sign?
 Report and Take Pictures

 Run Over a Guard Rail?
-Take Pictures
+Take Picturesinkeper Thanks this. -

 I'm sorry, but that statement is entirely out of line.
 For one thing, your reference to "men who can't speak for themselves" is irrelevant because nothing was even mentioned about whether or not the OP's fiance spoke up for himself, but it was mentioned that he took pictures so it sounds like he's at least willing if he hasn't already.
 And, for another, posting on an internet forum would hardly be considered fighting her man's battles in any kind of loose use of the phrase.
 Maybe you like it when your significant other couldn't give a rat's ### about what happens to you, but I'll bet most people aren't like that and absolutely NO ONE can make it alone in this world no matter how much you would like to believe otherwise.
 We all have to have help at some point, even if that help is emotional support which is what I see being given by the OP to her man.
-For that, she should be commended and not ridiculed.:biggrin_25510:
+For that, she should be commended and not ridiculed.

 The people you call to report anything ask leading questions to any situations.
 They are like prosecutors.